 This is a natural Aquarium Park filled with lazy rivers and floating tyres which is a big hit with families.
 You can discover caves, cenotes, a hanging bridge and a hidden beach.
 There’s the opportunity to snorkel and swim in a turquoise-coloured lagoon and spot colourful angelfish.
 They also have an aquatic zip wire.
 A lot of the extras are at an extra cost to your admission.
 It is all-inclusive, so you can enjoy Mayan cuisine, seafood and burgers with your admission price.

 #9 – XPlor Park

-This park is full on action and adventure.
-There is the opportunity to fly over the jungle canopy on multiple ziplines, and take a thrilling drop into caverns or a natural sinkhole.
+This park is full of action and adventure.
+There is the opportunity to fly over the jungle canopy on multiple zip lines, and take a thrilling drop into caverns or a natural sinkhole.
 Why not marvel at ancient rock formations while rafting or swimming through underground rivers?
 Or you could steer an amphibious vehicle through the jungle, on bridges and into caves.
-The food provided is an all inclusive buffet.
+The food provided is an all-inclusive buffet.